Drug use in teens can harm the brain during critical stages of development. Talk to your teen about possible gateway drugs.

 Researchers were able to find a molecular and genetic mechanism which showed that animals had a more addictive response to cocaine after being given nicotine for several days.
 The researchers then looked at other studies and found a concerning link between nicotine use and cocaine.
 Around 75% of cocaine users were smoking nicotine when they tried it for the first time.
 In addition, people who were smoking when they first tried cocaine were three times more likely to become dependent.

 The conclusion here is that some drugs can certainly prime a person to use other drugs, but it does not cause them to.
 In other words, a “gateway drug” will not cause you to do hard drugs.
-If you take hard drugs and a gateway drug at the same time, however, you are more likely to become addicted.
+If you take hard drugs and certain types of gateway drug at the same time, however, you are more likely to become addicted.

 Marijuana: The First Gateway Drug